Managing Migrations

 This opens the Create migration wizard.

-4. In the Add details step, configure the following settings, then click Next.
+In the General Information step, configure the following settings, then click Next.

 On completion of the Create Migration wizard, the name you enter here is displayed in the list of migrations on the Migrations page.